matiasvergaras/final-reality-matiasvergaras/README.md

 ##### Initial state - Provided code
 The code provided by the teaching team corresponds to a low-level hierarchy using abstract classes and interfaces of the Character class, and a null hierarchy of the Weapon class.
 It also includes test, but since this initial code have several conception mistakes (i.e. bad practices), they won't be usefull once we modify the code.

-The UML diagram of the initial state is presented below (See Figure 1):
+The UML diagram of the initial state is presented below:
 ![Figure 1.
 Initial state UML Diagram](/images/initial_state.png)

 We identified several problems: Enemies inherit from the `AbstractCharacter` class, which in turn implements the `equip` and `equippedWeapon` methods, but from their description they cannot use or carry weapons.
 This first problem immediately breaks the **Liskov substitution principle.**